winxene/bmiCalculatorFlutter/README.md

-# midexam
+# BMI Calculator Flutter

-A new Flutter project.
+A flutter project for portfolio.

 ## Code Reference & Image (Mostly inspired from the example from documentations and past lecture notes)